AppliedStat/AppliedStat.github.io/_R/R-package-3.md

 For more details on _g_ and _h_ charts, see [Park and Wang (2022)](https://doi.org/10.1080/03610926.2022.2044492).

-This work was partially supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (NRF-2017R1A2B4004169).
+This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. 2022R1A2C1091319).

 ### Links
 [![cran](https://cranlogs.r-pkg.org/badges/grand-total/rQCC)](https://cran.r-project.org/web/packages/rQCC/)